Photography

 Homai Vyarawalla’s lens captured pivotal political figures and significant events during India’s quest for independence, rapidly garnering her national recognition.
 Her portfolio ranged from candid snapshots of Jawaharlal Nehru, her preferred subject, to poignant portraits of Mahatma Gandhi.
 She also recorded images of Indira Gandhi, India’s inaugural female Prime Minister.

-Homai Vyarawalla: Homai Vyarawalla, Mahatma Gandhi (left), and independence leader Khan Abdul Ghafar Khan (right) arrive at a meeting where it was decided to partition the country, The Alkazi Foundation for the Arts, Delhi, India.
+Homai Vyarawalla: Homai Vyarawalla, Mahatma Gandhi (left), and independence leader Khan Abdul Ghafar Khan (right) arrive at a meeting where the decision to partition the country was made, March 1947, The Alkazi Foundation for the Arts, Delhi, India.

-Homai Vyarawalla, Mahatma Gandhi (left), and independence leader Khan Abdul Ghafar Khan (right) arrive at a meeting where it was decided to partition the country, The Alkazi Foundation for the Arts, Delhi, India.
+Homai Vyarawalla, Mahatma Gandhi (left), and independence leader Khan Abdul Ghafar Khan (right) arrive at a meeting where the decision to partition the country was made, March 1947, The Alkazi Foundation for the Arts, Delhi, India.

 In addition to her extensive coverage of political figures, her repertoire comprises intimate, close-up portraits.
 This also included notable personalities who visited India in the post-independence era like Queen Elizabeth II and John F. Kennedy.
 Among them were also very prominent figures like China’s inaugural prime minister, Zhou Enlai, and Vietnamese leader Ho Chi Minh.

-Homai Vyarawalla: Homai Vyarawalla, Queen Elizabeth At a Fashion Show in Delhi in 1961, The Alkazi Foundation for the Arts, Delhi, India.
+Homai Vyarawalla: Homai Vyarawalla, Queen Elizabeth at a fashion show in Delhi, 1961, The Alkazi Foundation for the Arts, Delhi, India.

-Homai Vyarawalla, Queen Elizabeth At a Fashion Show in Delhi in 1961, The Alkazi Foundation for the Arts, Delhi, India.
+Homai Vyarawalla, Queen Elizabeth at a fashion show in Delhi, 1961, The Alkazi Foundation for the Arts, Delhi, India.

 Exhibitions and Awards